hvpham-yorku/project-group_11/doc/sprint2/documents/System Design.md

 - **Network Configuration:** The system requires stable internet connectivity to communicate with cloud services and APIs.
 - **Third-party APIs:**
   - Google Maps API for location and routing services.
-  - Stripe API for payment processing.
+  - Firebase API for user authentication.
 - **Error Handling Assumptions:**
   - Valid user input is expected; invalid input will prompt error messages.
   - System will retry failed network requests up to 3 times before notifying the user.